alouiseq/connectFour/README.md

 # Connect Four
-`Version 2`: Basic Connect Four game implementation written in plain Javascript.
+Basic Connect Four game implementation written in plain Javascript.

-This is a featured code that should be added to your application but could be modified to run as a stand alone application.
+`This is a featured code that should be added to your application but could be modified to run as a stand alone application.`

 ## Game Details
 ### Process: